Red River Valley League: History

 A "Red River Valley League" played several seasons as a semi–pro league before the league evolved to become a full minor league in 1897.

-The Red River Valley League began minor league baseball play in the 1897 season as a Class F league.
+The Red River Valley League began minor league baseball play in the 1897 season as a Class F level league.
 The Four charter teams were the Moorhead Barmaids, Grand Forks Senators/Black Stockings, Wahpeton–Breckenridge Methodists and Fargo Divorcees/Fargo Red Stockings.
-The league presidents were Chauncey Wheeler and Senator W.A.
-Gordon, who also served as manager of Grand Forks.
+The league presidents were Chauncey Wheeler and Senator W. A. Gordon, who also served as manager of Grand Forks.
 Player salaries were capped at $40.00 per month by the league.

-The Red River Valley League permanently disbanded on August 8, 1897 eight days after the first–half of the season had ended.
+The Red River Valley League permanently disbanded on August 8, 1897, eight days after the first–half of the season had ended.

-At the time the Red River Valley League folded, on August 8, 1897, the Moorhead Barmaids were in 1st place in the league standings with a 32–13 record.
-Moorhead was 10.5 games ahead of the 2nd place Grand Forks Senators/Grand Forks Black Stockings (19–21).
+At the time the Red River Valley League folded, on August 8, 1897, the Moorhead Barmaids were in first place in the league standings with a 32–13 record.
+Moorhead was 10.5 games ahead of the second place Grand Forks Senators/Grand Forks Black Stockings (19–21).
 They were followed by the Wahpeton–Breckenridge Methodists (16–21) and Fargo Divorcees (17–29).